squinkylabs/Demo/docs/analyzer.md

 There are some very minor anomalies, too.
 All the way on the left there is a "hump".
 This tells us there is a small amount of DC at the output.

 Also we can see that above 10kHz the harmonics fall off a little faster, and there are some strange signals that are not harmonics in between 10k and 20k.
 But this "junk" is more than 30 decibels below the fundamental, at a very high frequency where we can't hear so well.
 This distortion (actually called aliasing) is probably well below the level of audibility.

+Next, we use the analyzer to look at the aliasing in Demo VCO1.
+[Link here](./aliasing.md)